Project Guidelines and Application

 - Fields where manure applications have previously been funded through the program, unless P has been fully utilized

 - Fields with fewer than 1 composite sample for every 25 acres.
-Example: a 100 acre field must have at least 4 composite soil samples taken
+Example: A 100 acre field must have at least 4 composite soil samples taken

 Application and Review Process